Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

-\subsection{Basic Definitions}
+\subsubsection{Basic Definitions}

-In this section, we briefly restate some basic facts and functions related to a random variable.
-We let $(\Omega, \cF, P)$ denote our probability space. \begin{definition}[Random variable] A random variable $X: \Omega \to E$ is a measurable function from a set of possible outcomes $\Omega$ to a measurable space $E$.
+In this section, we briefly restate some basic facts about random variables and their associated distributions.
+We let $(\Omega, \cF, P)$ denote the probability space of interest. \begin{definition}[Random variable] A random variable $X: \Omega \to E$ is a measurable function from a set of possible outcomes $\Omega$ to a measurable space $E$.
 When $E= \Reals$, we call $X$ a real-valued random variable. \end{definition}

 For a real-valued random variable $X$, we can define its distribution function, whose evaluation at $x$ is the probability that $X$ will take a value less than or equal to $x$. \begin{definition}[Cumulative distribution function (CDF)] The cumulative distribution function of a real-valued random variable $X$ is defined as a function $F_X: \Reals \to [0,1]$ such that